-Study Tours are an integral part of the Summer School programme and give students the opportunity to explore the beauty of the Irish countryside and to experience the places examined in lectures and seminars.
-This year, there will be study tours to the following destinations: first study tour: Barryscourt Castle, Fota House and Cobh in County Cork; second study tour: Emo Court, County Laois, Rock of Cashel, County Tipperary, the programme will also include a theatre visit.
+Study tours are an integral part of the Summer School programme and give students the opportunity to explore the beauty of the Irish countryside and to experience the places examined in lectures and seminars.
+The study tours will bring students to Camden Fort Meagher, a restored nineteenth-century fortification strategically placed at the entrance to Cork harbour; Ardmore, Co Waterford, a picturesque coastal village and the site of an impressive range of early Christian monuments; Curraghmore, one of the most important country houses in Ireland.
+The social programme will include a theatre visit.

 The cost of attending the School for non-EU citizents is €2200 which covers single room accommodation from Sunday 30 June to Saturday 27 July; tuition; certain social events; study tours and meals on study tours; but excludes daily meals.
 The cost for three weeks is €1800; and for two €1200.
 Students wishing to arrange their own accommodation should contact Marian Cotter for information on revised costs.

 For further information on the Summer School please contact: